 - Incidents are identified and correlated based on alerts and event signals from all available sensors and service-specific analysis capabilities

 - Automated investigation and remediation (AIR) playbooks apply across various entity types, including devices, mailboxes, and user accounts

 - A more comprehensive advanced hunting schema can be queried for event and entity data from devices, mailboxes, and other entities

 Limited deployment scenarios

 Each supported service that you deploy provides an extremely rich set of raw signals as well as correlated information.
-While limited deployment doesn't cause Microsoft 365 Defender functionality to turn off, its ability to provide comprehensive visibility across your endpoints, apps, data, and identities is affected.
+While limited deployment doesn't cause Microsoft Defender XDR functionality to turn off, its ability to provide comprehensive visibility across your endpoints, apps, data, and identities is affected.
 At the same time, any remediation capabilities only apply to entities that can be managed by the services you've deployed.

 The table below lists how each supported service provides additional data, opportunities to obtain additional insight by correlating the data, and better remediation and response capabilities.

 |Service||Data (signals & correlated info)||Remediation & response scope|

 |Microsoft Defender for Cloud Apps||